 - Parkside Eastern Enhancements Programme - Sustainable transport route linking Vulcan Village, Newton-le-Willows Station and Parkside to improve access to employment.

 St Helens STEP schemes 2017 to 2021

-- Haydock Industrial Estate Access - a new junction that will upgrade the existing signalised Haydock Lane/A580 East Lancs Road junction with pedestrian and cycle facilities, right and left turning lanes and an improved layout.
-This will improve safety, capacity and traffic management supporting free flow and remove a bottleneck
+- Haydock Industrial Estate Access - A new junction to upgrade the existing signalised Haydock Lane/A580 East Lancs Road junction with pedestrian and cycle facilities, right and left turning lanes and an improved layout.
+This will improve safety, capacity and traffic management, supporting free flow and removing a bottleneck.

 - Active Travel East - Improvements to walking and cycling routes from the Haydock and Newton-le-Willows area to key destinations such as railways stations, employment, retail and education.
 The project will further improve the Active Travel Network, which has been implemented throughout the LSTF and STEP years 1 and 2 programmes.

 - A58 Active Travel Improvements - Improvements to the walking and cycling infrastructure along parts of the A58.
 The proposed scheme would help link the existing cycling route already in place to improve access to employment and amenities for individuals from the south into St Helens Town Centre.
 The scheme also improves connectivity within the town centre and opens up access to new developments, which would in turn benefit the local economy.